Setting up Data Synchronization

 To configure the integration service, please open up the DataSyncService.exe.config file located in C:\Program Files (x86)\SpiraTeam\Bin with a text editor such as Notepad.
 Once open, it should look like:

-The sections that need to be verified and possibly changed are marked in yellow above.
-You need to check the following information:
+The sections that need to be verified and possibly changed are the values for the following 4 setting XML tags above.

 The polling interval allows you to specify how frequently the data-synchronization service will ask Spira and the external system for new data updates.
 The value is specified in milliseconds and we recommend a value no smaller than 5 minutes (i.e. 300,000ms).
 The larger the number, the longer it will take for data to be synchronized, but the lower the network and server overhead.